sofiabelen/sofiabelen.github.io/content/blog/a-different-approach-to-foreign-languages/index.md

 title: A Different Approach to Foreign Languages
 image: rabbit-anki.png
 thumbnail: fons-heijnsbroek-MyjkQ-p3zD4-unsplash.jpg
-preview: "Don't rely on your memory for learning vocab.
+description: "Don't rely on your memory for learning vocab.
 There's an algorithm for that."
-description: "Tutorial on how I use anki and spaced repetition to study foreign languages."
 date: 2019-06-25
 tags:
     - study